neurolabusc/DistanceFields/README.md

 ```
 fpc Depth3D
-./Depth3D ./test/AICHA.nii.gz
+./Depth3D -t 0 ./test/AICHA.nii.gz
 ```

 ## Performance

 This is a very fast algorithm.
 However, atlas images are necessarily complex, as depth is computed for each region independently.
-This tool uses two tricks that accelerate these cases.
-First, depth is only computed for a box constrained by the size of the region being computed, rather than for the entire volume.
+This tool uses several tricks that accelerate these cases.
+First, we can use a simple forward and back sweep for the [first transformation](https://github.com/seung-lab/euclidean-distance-transform-3d).
+Second, depth is only computed for a box constrained by the size of the region being computed, rather than for the entire volume.
 This is useful for atlases with many regions, where each region typically is only a small portion of the overall 3D volume.
 In general, this trick makes the algorithm about 5 times faster.
-Further, this algorithm can leverage parallel processing.
-The included sample [AICHA](http://www.gin.cnrs.fr/en/tools/aicha/) atlas has 384 regions.
-It requires 1.65 seconds to process in single threaded mode and 0.45 seconds for threaded conversion on a 4-core (8-thread) laptop.
+Finally, this algorithm can leverage parallel processing.
+The included sample [AICHA](http://www.gin.cnrs.fr/en/tools/aicha/) atlas has 384 regions (91*109*91 voxels).
+It requires 1.7 seconds to process in single threaded mode and 0.43 seconds for threaded conversion on a 4-core (8-thread) laptop.

 ## Supported Image Formats